Beautiful, luxurious design

 Despite having the same sensor, the Mate 30 Pro tends to have better white balance than the P30 Pro in low light.
 You can see the older phone casting a strong yellow hue, which doesn’t happen on the Mate.

 For selfies, the Mate 30 Pro has a second Time-of-Flight camera on the front.
 It helps create a more realistic background blur in self-portraits.
 Selfies are generally good, even with strong backlight.
 One issue I noticed was the excessive skin smoothing that happens from time to time.

 The phone can shoot 4K video at 60fps, though the default on the unit I tested is 1080p at 30fps.
 Real time bokeh effects, wide-angle video capture, and time lapse are a few of the supported video features.
 The phone is also capable of a crazy-high 7,680fps slow motion at 720p.
 I was skeptical about it, as ultra-slow-motion videography usually requires very bright lighting.
 But you can get usable results even under normal daylight.
 It’s a cool party trick, but you probably won’t use it on a regular basis.
 Most objects simply don’t move fast enough to look good in a 7,680fps video; plus, getting the phone to capture what you need is pretty difficult.

-Even without the 5X zoom, the Mate 30 Pro probably has the most comprehensive and versatile camera on a smartphone right now.
-If history is any indication, the Pixel 4 may beat it in terms of ease of use and image quality, but the Mate 30 Pro’s sheer number of features is hard to top.
+Even without the 5X zoom, the Mate 30 Pro has one of the most comprehensive and versatile cameras on a smartphone right now.
+The Pixel 4 may beat it in terms of ease of use and image quality, but the Mate 30 Pro’s sheer number of features is hard to top.

 Full size camera samples are available in this Google Drive folder.

-Mate 30 Pro probably has the most comprehensive and versatile camera on a smartphone right now
+Mate 30 Pro probably has one of the most comprehensive and versatile camera on a smartphone right now